kostyaVyrodov/education/languages/go-lang/README.md

 - Slice is part of array; It's a reference to array items;
 - Making a slice doesn't return a new object; It's part of array;
 - Always use slice in your code; It has flexible length and it's more convenient;

+## Maps
+- Maps are unordered collection;
+- Maps are key-value pairs - it's a just hashtable;
+- Syntax of map declaration: `map[keyType]valueType`;
+- Go iterates maps randomly in `for range` loop;
+- Map is reference type.
+Same as slices;
+- It's unsafe for concurrency;